ElSombrero2/technical-test-beginner/README.md

 # Technical Test: Beginner
 This project is a template base clean code project created for a technical test by RAKOTONDRASOA Nirilala.
+# Documentation
+Documentation: OpenAPI Documentation is server on /api endpoint
 # Versions

 Node 16+